Alexis von Rosenberg, Baron de Redé: Business and later years

 As his partner, Redé was closely involved with managing Lopez-Willshaw's financial affairs, which he did "adroitly."
 In 1962, when Arturo Lopez-Willshaw died, Redé inherited half of his fortune.
 To manage it, he joined Prince Rupert Loewenstein in taking control of Leopold Joseph & Sons, a bank where he served as the deputy chairman.
 With Loewenstein, Redé was closely involved in managing the money of the Rolling Stones.
 Redé was also a founder of Artemis, an investment fund specializing in the purchase of fine art.
-After Lopez-Wilshaw's death, Rede remained involved in art collection.
+After Lopez-Wilshaw's death, Redé remained involved in art collection.
 He frequented dealers of art such as Jacques Kugel and Nicolas Landau, and had a great interest in the 17th and 18th centuries.
 He also continued hosting events.
 Forging a friendship with Marie-Hélène de Rothschild, the two worked together to throw a great many balls at the Rothschild Château de Ferrières, east of Paris.

 In 1971, he was included on The New York Times best-dressed list.
 In 1972, Redé had his portrait painted by the fashionable painter Anthony Christian, and he was named in the International Best Dressed List Hall of Fame.
 Also in 1972, Redé won the Prix de Diane horse race, and the same year he came in second at the Prix de l'Arc de Triomphe.

 In 1975, Redé persuaded his close friends, Marie-Hélène de Rothschild and her husband Baron Guy de Rothschild, to purchase the Hôtel Lambert.
 Redé kept his apartments in the building, and they shared the house for the rest of his life, with the Rothschilds henceforth using it as their Paris residence.
 He and the Rothschilds remained close, and all three went on vacations together.
 Redé was inseparable from Marie-Hélène until she died in 1996.
 Redé afterwards spent much of his time with Charlotte Aillaud, sister of Juliette Gréco.
 In 2003, he was appointed a commandeur of the Ordre des Arts et des Lettres for his restoration of the Hôtel Lambert.
 He continued to entertain at the Lambert until 2004.